radocode/github-app/README.md

 ## Installation

-For installation, you only need to run:
+For installation, you only need to run the usual npm dependency installation in your terminal.
+It will execute all the installation process automatically:

 ```bash
 npm install